Get Involved – Totally

 An organization to provide an opportunity for students to form a supportive group for one another and help each other navigate resources on and off campus.
 It is a safe space to discuss topics such as disabilities, mental illness, and general wellness.

-Senior Class is composed of all second-year students.
+CSC is composed of all second-year or sophomore class students.
 An executive board organizes traditions to share bonds and Cottey history.

 Sigma Kappa Delta (SKD)